vanutech/web-documentation/docs/zatobox-plug.md

 ---
+title: Zatobox Plug
-sidebar_position: 3
+sidebar_position: 4
 ---
 <!--- start -->
-# Zatobox Plug

 The Zatobox Plug is an intelligent switch designed to connect seamlessly with the Zatobox One.
 It enables monitoring of device energy consumption and management of energy flows.